larkwt96/syn/README.md

         -w, Perform a whatif on the synchronization

     pull -adl [path]
-        Pulls files from remote directory into current directory.
+        Pulls files in current directory to remote directory.
+Note that it doesn't pull the entire syn directory by default.

         Options
         -a, Pull entire syn directory